unknown-992/contribution-script/README.md

 4. Type `node index` in your terminal.

 ### Q: Can this get me banned?
 A: Honestly, I have no idea.
 I'm not responsible for anyone using this for an unfair advantage.
+Use this at your own risk.

 ### Q: Why are you releasing this?
 A: I was bored and figured why not, enjoy.